nautobot/nautobot-app-golden-config/docs/user/faq.md

 Because of the last point, deleting backup files from Git after a compliance run does not remove the configuration from the system, and the next backup run will repopulate and recommit it.
 That approach adds churn without achieving the intended outcome.

-For environments with strict requirements, the recommended approach is to keep using Git but control where it lives: a private, internally hosted repository with role-based access, encryption at rest, audit logging, and no external mirror, combined with thorough `Config Removals` and `Config Replacements` rules for your platforms.
+For environments with strict requirements, the recommended approach is to keep using Git but control where it lives: a self-hosted or otherwise private, internally hosted repository with role-based access, encryption at rest, audit logging, and no external mirror, combined with thorough `Config Removals` and `Config Replacements` rules for your platforms.
 Repository-level secret scanning or push protection, offered by most Git hosts, is a worthwhile additional layer, since it can catch credentials that a removal or replacement pattern misses.
 Together these satisfy the large majority of security reviews without working against the app's design.

 ## _Why not predefine the configuration feature map?_